ElSamplio/coronavirus-comparator/README.md

 ## Features TODO

-Would like to implement more functionalities, feel free to suggest any.
+Would like to implement more functionalities, feel free to suggest any and to contribute :)

 - Comparission between two conutries in same chart, using Multi Axis from [primereact](https://primefaces.org/primereact/showcase/#/linechart)
 - Option to get date of number of cases in a country (e.g. When France got 1000 cases?)